-As of 31st August 2022, Acorn Education Trust comprises 6 nurseries, 14 primary schools, 3 secondary schools and a central office team that serves all our settings.
+As of 31st August 2023, Acorn Education Trust comprises 2 nurseries, 14 primary schools, 3 secondary schools and a central office team that serves all our settings.

-Acorn Education Trust's vision is:

-To prepare young people for their world in their time, by ensuring the following foundations of excellence are embedded in all our schools and nurseries:
+Acorn Education Trust's vision is: transforming lives through education.
+Our mission is to prepare young people for their world in their time, by ensuring the following foundations of excellence are embedded in all our schools and nurseries:

 - · Active and visible leadership

-- Care, support and challenge
+- · Care, support and challenge

-- · Opportunities for all
+- Opportunities for all

-- Readiness to reach out
+- · Readiness to reach out

-- · The needs of all are paramount
+- The needs of all are paramount